Data as Raw Material – Data Mining for Business Intelligence

 Case Study – Walmart is increasing its revenue through data.

-The American hypermarket chain Walmart, which has approximately 12000 stores in 28 countries, has centered its big data strategy on processing that data.
+The American hypermarket chain Walmart, which has approximately 12000 stores in 28 countries, has centered its big data preparation strategy on processing that data.

 At its Arkansas headquarters, Walmart created the data café in 2018; a work center focused on analyzing data that proceeds from more than 200 sources, both internal and external.